jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 This is inline code: `printf("hello, world\n");`
 ```

+To insert inline code in Markdown Mode, use `C-c C-s c`
+(`markdown-insert-code`).
+This command works for both insertion and
+toggling and it uses the region when appropriate, just like the
+commands for bold and italics describe above.

+T> Because Markdown is often used for technical documentation (e.g.,
+T> README files on GitHub), Markdown Mode also provides `C-c C-s k`
+T> (`markdown-insert-kbd`) for inserting HTML `<kbd>` tags, for which
+T> there is no Markdown equivalent.
+In terms of font lock, it treats
+T> `<kbd>` tags like inline code.

 ## Links & Images

 To create simple links, you can simply place a URL or email address